lukasolson/speech-router/readme.md

+Note: A similar project with almost the exact same API, that is more actively developed can be found here: https://github.com/TalAter/annyang

 # Speech Router

 Speech Router is a wrapper around Chrome's speech recognition APIs.
 It enables you to declare "routes" (similar to [Backbone routes](http://backbonejs.org/#Router-routes)) which map speech to functionality within your application.